-Anholt Castle is the centre of attention at the start of the second part of the Hohe Mark Nature Park Route.
+Anholt moated castle is the focus of attention at the start of the second part of the cycle route.
 The mighty castle and the interesting museum are worth the trip alone.
-Directly adjacent is the"Biotopwildpark Anholter Schweiz".
-Wolves, lynxes and 50 other animal species live here in large enclosures surrounded by gentle nature.
-The centre of the park is the "Swiss Cottage" in the middle of the lake.
-Close to the Dutch border, the Burlo-Vardingholter Venn is a wetland worthy of special protection and an important retreat for many animal species.
+Directly adjacent is the biotope wildlife park Anholter Schweiz.
+Wolves, lynxes and many other animal species live here in large enclosures amidst gentle nature.
+The centre of the park is the "Swiss cottage" in the middle of the lake.
+Near the Dutch border, the Burlo-Vardingholter Venn is a wetland worthy of special protection.

-Gemen Castle in Borken is the next major castle on the cycle tour before nature takes over again.
-The historic zoo at Velen Castle is definitely worth a stop.
+Gemen Castle in Borken is the next big castle on the cycle tour before nature takes over again.
+The historic zoo at Velen Castle is definitely worth a visit.
 The formally designed paths contrast beautifully with the wild and romantic vegetation.
-The Heubach meadows in the north of Reken are beautiful.
-The area, which is under special protection, is home to many meadow-breeding birds for which the wet meadows provide excellent living conditions.
+The Heubach meadows in the north of Reken present themselves beautifully.
+The nature reserve is home to many meadow-breeding birds, for which the wet meadows provide excellent living conditions.

 Much larger are the most prominent inhabitants of the Merfelder Bruch near Dülmen.
 Europe's last wild horses live here almost without any human contact.
-For the most part, the hardy four-legged creatures move calmly and serenely through the wooded surroundings.
-A sight that not only gets under the skin of horse lovers.
-Dülmen is the last major town before the Hohe Mark Nature Park Route returns to its starting point in Olfen.
+The hardy four-legged creatures mostly move quietly and calmly through the densely wooded surroundings.
+Dülmen is the last major town before the Hohe Mark Cycle Route returns to its starting point in Olfen.

 The Steverauen in Olfen offer a wonderful introduction to the Hohe Mark Nature Park Route.
 Between Heck cattle and Konik horses, a unique landscape has developed along the little river Stever.
 Visitors can observe numerous rare animal species and discover the Steverauen on foot, by bicycle or canoe.